sikaeducation/curriculum/102/standards/explain-flow-of-execution-in-programs/topics/programming-conditional-logic/README.md

 ## `else`

-If an `if` condition fails, you may want to specify an alternate behavior.
-You can do this with `else`:
+If an `if` condition is false, you can specify an alternate behavior with `else`:

 ```js
 if (zipCode.length === 5){